aazaff/startLearn.R/README.md

 These tutorials are designed to prepare students for the R-intensive lab assignments used in [**GEOSCIENCE 541: Paleobiology**]() at the University of Wisconsin.

 Importantly, these tutorials focus on the core programming and computer science principles underlying the R language, and do **not** cover methods of data analysis (i.e., statistics).
-Satistical testing and other aspects of data analysis (e.g., data visualization) are instead presented throughout the course in the actual lab assignments.
+Satistical testing and other aspects of data analysis (e.g., data visualization) are instead presented throughout the course in lab assignments.

 ## Table of Contents